 Implants and tobacco don’t mix

 After you get an implant, your doctor will give you a long list of do’s and don’ts.
 This is perhaps the hardest part when it comes getting an implant.
 The recovery period isn’t easy.
 It isn’t painful — most patients report feeling manageable pain for only a few weeks post-procedure — it’s restrictive.
 Implant patients have to stick to a liquid diet for three months after their surgery and tobacco is firmly off-limits.
 If patients don’t take these rules seriously, there’s a strong chance the implant will fail.

 Everyone knows that smoking is bad for you but a lot of our patients don’t understand how it can affect something like a dental implant.
 Smokers have a higher chance of developing peri-implantitis, which is the development of inflamed mucosal pockets around the implant site.
 If left to fester, peri-implantitis can easily lead to a failed implant.
 Even if one of our patients does come in with peri-implantitis, there may not be a way to easily treat it (depending on the severity).
 To keep that from happening, we encourage patients to stop smoking or using tobacco in the months leading up to the surgery.
 It could mean the difference between keeping and losing your implants.

 Dental implants don’t clean themselves

 Every six months, dental implant patients have to come in for a maintenance check-up.
-Dr. Rob takes a look at the implant, removes the crown, and cleans the area around the abutment.
+A doctor takes a look at the implant, removes the crown, and cleans the area around the abutment.
 It seems like a small thing but this short, regular appointment is very important for maintaining your dental implant’s health.